She notices the pattern.

 They passed the break room.
 The smell of burnt coffee drifted out, sharp and bitter.
 Olivia slowed without thinking as they approached Dan’s office.

 Dan didn’t slow when they reached his office.
 He walked past it without looking.
 That wasn’t the script.
+That wasn’t even the right scene.

 The comforting sounds of the analysts’ floor fell away behind them.
 The typing, the low hum of work replaced by something else.